oidcproxydotnet/OidcProxy.Net/docs/Integration-Manuals/Integrating-With-Identity-Providers/Auth0/Readme.md

 ### [GET] /account/me
 To see the logged in user, navigate to the `/account/me` endpoint.
 This endpoint shows the claims that are in the `id_token`.

-### [DELETE] /account/session
+### [GET] /account/end-session
-To revoke the tokens that have been obtained when the user logged in, execute a delete request on the `/account/delete` endpoint.
-This will revoke the tokens that have been stored in the user session. __This will not log the user out from the Identity Provider session.
-This must be implemented at client side.__
+To revoke the tokens that have been obtained when the user logged in, navigate to `/account/end-session` endpoint.
+This will revoke the tokens that have been stored in the user session.
+This will also end the user-session on at the Identity Provider

+## Demo

+Check out a fully working demo [here](https://github.com/thecloudnativewebapp/GoCloudNative.Bff/tree/main/docs/Integration-Manuals/Integrating-With-Identity-Providers/Auth0/src).

 ## Issues